Introduction to Graph Neural Networks for Machine Learning Engineers: Experiments

 \subsection{Baseline node classification performance}

-~ \\ The baseline GCN, GATv2 and GraphSAGE architectures are two layer message-passing networks with 16 hidden dimensions and no pre-processing or post-processing layers, DeepWalk also has 16 hidden dimensions, MLP is a three-layer fully connected network where the first layer has 128 hidden dimensions and the second one has 64.
-In the literature, GAT is a benchmark more often than GATv2, but we use GATv2 because it consistently outperforms GAT in our experiments \cite{brody2022how}.
-In all cases, the models are trained for at most 200 epochs with a learning rate of 0.1 and a train/val/test split.
-We use two training sizes, 80\% or 1\%, and the labels not used for training are divided evenly among the validation and test sets.
+~ \\ The baseline GCN, GATv2 and GraphSAGE architectures are two layer message-passing networks with 16 hidden dimensions and no pre-processing or post-processing layers.
+DeepWalk also has 16 hidden dimensions, and MLP is a three-layer fully connected network where the first layer has 128 hidden dimensions and the second one has 64.
+In the literature, GAT is a benchmark more often than GATv2, but we use GATv2 because it consistently outperforms GAT in our experiments~\cite{brody2022how}.
+We trained the models for at most 200 epochs, with a learning rate of 0.1 and a train/val/test split.
+We used two training sizes, 80\% or 1\%, and we divided the labels not used for training evenly among the validation and test sets.

-Table~\ref{tab:computation_time} lists CPU computation times for each model on the Cora dataset \cite{yang2016revisiting}, which is a dataset often used for benchmarking.
+Table~\ref{tab:computation_time} reports end-to-end CPU wall-clock time Cora dataset~\cite{yang2016revisiting}, a dataset often used for benchmarking, including training and validation/test inference.
+We do not separate these here because the table is intended only as a coarse comparison across model families on a common CPU setting.
 The graph convolutional models have comparable processing times as MLP, while the attentional network, GATv2, is somewhat slower.
 The shallow embedding model, DeepWalk, is by far the slowest.
+Runtimes for the neural models can often be substantially reduced with GPU acceleration.